State Surgeon General

 Dr. Scott A. Rivkees, Florida’s Surgeon General, is focused on protecting, promoting and improving the health of everyone who calls Florida home.
 As Surgeon General, Dr. Rivkees also serves as state health officer for the Florida Department of Health.
-In this capacity, he oversees the operations of the state health office in Tallahassee, 67 county health departments, 22 area offices for the Division of Children’s Medical Services, 12 regional offices for the Division of Medical Quality Assurance, nine area offices for the Division of Disability Determinations and four public health laboratories.
+In this capacity, he oversees the operations of the state health office in Tallahassee, 67 county health departments, 22 area offices for the Division of Children’s Medical Services, 12 regional offices for the Division of Medical Quality Assurance, nine area offices for the Division of Disability Determinations and three public health laboratories.

 Dr. Rivkees has committed his career to building a culture of health that can help each adult and child in Florida live a long and healthy life.